girder/girder/docs/deploy.rst

 At this point running ``eb open my-env-name`` should open a functioning Girder instance in your browser.
 Additionally, running ``eb terminate`` will terminate the newly created environment.

+.. note:: The pre-packaged configurations work with Amazon CloudWatch for aggregating log streams
+	  across many application servers.
+For this to work, the EC2 instances will need the proper policy attached to write to CloudWatch.

 .. seealso::

    It may be useful when deploying to AWS to make use of the built-in Girder support